ScrapeAlchemist/The_Missing_Link_in_AI/docs/GETTING_STARTED.md

 ## No-LLM Offline Mode

-- You can run the main workflow without an OpenAI key.
+- You can run the main workflow without an Anthropic key.
 In that case, it uses a heuristic summarizer (headings, first sentences, keywords, citations).
-- For the best results, set `OPENAI_API_KEY` in `.env`.
+- For the best results, set `ANTHROPIC_API_KEY` in `.env`.
-- The `demo:mcp` script uses OpenAI for the ReAct agent and requires the key to run.
+- The `demo:mcp` script uses Claude (Anthropic) for the ReAct agent and requires the key to run.